 UMWA Members began to Return to Work in June

-With the agreement between the Union and CTS Global in place and the final sale of the mine approved by the Calgary Court, plans to restart operation of the mine were set in motion.
+With the agreement between the Union and CTS Global in place and the final sale of the mine approved by the Calgary Court, plans to restart the operation of the mine were set in motion.
 Mining operations were set to begin in June with approximately 15 UMWA Members performing maintenance and prep work.
 By the end of the month, plans are to employ two production shifts at the surface mine.
-Starting in 2019, the mine operator plans to ramp-up operations at the surface facility to four production shifts.
+Starting in 2019, the mine operator plans to ramp up operations at the surface facility to four production shifts.
 Should the market remain stable, there is hope of opening the underground mine in the next few years.

 The mine produces high-quality metallurgical coal, which is high in carbon and low in Sulphur and is a major component in steel production.
 The mine will initially sell its coal through a trading company that will supply Chinese, Korean, and Japanese customers.
 “The UMWA stayed engaged in the process from the time the mine shut down.
 It successfully negotiated an agreement with CTS Global even before the sale was approved by the Calgary Court,” President Roberts said.
 “We have an amazing staff in Canada.
 They are so dedicated and hard-working.
 They are key to the UMWA’s success and deserve all the credit for making sure the jobs at the mine remained Union jobs.